cran/CatastRo/README.md

 #### WFS service

 The WFS service allows to download vector objects of specific cadastral elements.
-The result is provided as `sf` objects (See **sf** package).
+The result is provided as `sf` class objects (see [**sf**](https://r-spatial.github.io/sf/) package).
 Note that there are some limitations on the extension and number of elements to query.
 For batch-downloading the ATOM service is preferred.

 These functions are named `catr_wms_get_xxx`.